 Achieving these goals often requires investing.
 But there is more to investing than just buying and selling stocks.
-There's more to investing than simply trading.
+More to investing than simply trading.
 Investing, when you get down to it, is the process of determining what you want, what kind of return you need to get it, and where to place your money for the long term to maximize your chance of earning that return.
 It's a process.
 A process that should start now, and last for the rest of your life.
 A process that an app alone cannot handle - just as you can't build a house with only a saw.
-So, what are my thoughts on mobile investing apps?
-They are a tool, and for some people, a very useful one.
-But they should never be the only one in your toolbox.

-Questions You Were Afraid to Ask #11: What does it mean to invest in cash?
+Questions You Were Afraid to Ask #14: What does it mean to invest in cash?